Israel declares war and approves 'significant' steps to retaliate for surprise attack by Hamas

 An Egyptian official said Israel sought help from Cairo to ensure the safety of the hostages, and that Egypt’s intelligence chief contacted Hamas and the smaller but more radical Islamic Jihad group, which also took part in the incursion, to seek information.
 Egypt has often mediated between the two sides in the past.

-The official said Palestinian leaders claimed they don’t yet have a “full picture” of the number of hostages but said those who were brought into Gaza were taken to “secure locations” across the territory.

-“It’s clear that they have a big number — several dozens,” said the official, who asked not to be identified because he was not authorized to brief media.
+The official said Palestinian leaders claimed they don’t yet have a “full picture” of the number of hostages but said they were held in “secure locations” across Gaza.
+The official, who asked not to be identified because he was not authorized to brief media. estimated Hamas held "a big number — several dozens.”

 Egypt also spoke with both sides about a potential cease-fire, but the official said Israel was not open to a truce “at this stage.”